UANATACA/ONESHOT-VIDEOID-REPO/oneshot_videoid_gui.md

 	https://one-shot.developers.uanataca.com

-In test environment, requests can be easily created, validated or approved by using a stored default Operator credentials set represented by an alfanumeric string called token.
+In sandbox environment, requests can be easily created, validated or approved by using a stored default Operator credentials set represented by an alfanumeric string called token.
 This token can be found when executing the <a href="#tag/Tokens/paths/~1api~1v1~1tokens/get">List Tokens</a> call.

 </br>